Lou Sanders: Early life

-Sanders grew up in Broadstairs, Kent with her mother and her stepfather, a history teacher.
+Louise Samantha Sanders was born on 24 November 1978 in Barnstaple, Devon to Margaret (née Lang) and David Sanders.
+Her parents divorced when Sanders was two, and she and her older brother were raised in Broadstairs, Kent by her mother and her stepfather, who was a history teacher.
 Her father was periodically present.
-Sanders moved out at the age of 15, and later earned a degree in Communication and Cultural Studies from London Metropolitan University.
+Sanders moved out at the age of 15; she later earned a degree in Communication and Cultural Studies from London Metropolitan University.